Implementation of Support Vector Machines using Reaction Networks: Introduction

 \section{Introduction}

-Living cells respond to external stimuli through mechanisms such as gene regulatory networks.
-Systems biology hopes to construct complex circuits such as oscillators/switches from simple building blocks.
+Living cells respond to external stimuli through mechanisms, such as gene regulatory networks.
+Chemical reaction network theory hopes to construct complex circuits, such as oscillators and switches, from simple building blocks.
 Recently, these designs have enabled the development of complicated biological circuits for real-world applications.
 Our work aims to enable computation in living environments, where modern computers are currently unable to operate.

-Reaction networks offer a robust framework for biomolecular interactions and can be realized through DNA strand displacement reactions, providing a physical basis in cellular environments.
-This makes them a powerful ``programming language" for molecular computation, owing to DNA’s sequence specificity and high-density information storage.
-However, programming reaction networks for more sophisticated tasks like training and testing remains a challenge.
+Chemical reaction networks provide a robust framework for biomolecular interactions and can be realized through DNA strand displacement reactions~\cite{simmel2019principles}, providing a physical basis in cellular environments.
+This makes them a powerful ``programming language'' for molecular computation, benefiting from DNA’s sequence specificity and high-density information storage.
+However, programming reaction networks for more sophisticated tasks, such as training and testing, remains a significant challenge.

-The idea of using reaction networks for performing computation dates back to the 1940s.
-McCulloch and Pitt were the first to link neural networks to cellular automata~\cite{mcculloch1943logical}.
-In the 1960s, Jacob, Sugita, and Rossler used chemistry for implementing logical circuits~\cite{jacob1961genetic,rossler1974chemical,sugita1963functional}.
-Later, in 1994, Adleman solved a seven-node Hamiltonian problem using DNA strands~\cite{adleman1994molecular}.
-Subsequently, Winfree and Qian~\cite{cherry2018scaling,qian2011neural} have developed DNA strand displacement schemes to create more complex circuits.
-Recently, reaction networks have been used to implement various machine learning algorithms.
-In particular, these include the work of Stojanovic et al. \cite{pei2010training} who construct reaction networks to automate decision tree implementations and Gopalkrishnan et al. \cite{gopalkrishnan2016scheme,virinchi2017stochastic, virinchi2018reaction} who have designed reaction network schemes that calculate maximum likelihood estimates and simulate Boltzmann machines~\cite{poole2017chemical, poole2025autonomous, poole2022detailed,singh2019reaction}.
-More recently, reaction networks have been shown to implement neural network dynamics~\cite{anderson2021reaction,fan2023automatic, kang2024noise}.
+The idea of using reaction networks for performing computation dates back to 1994, when Adleman solved a seven-node Hamiltonian path problem using DNA strands~\cite{adleman1994molecular}.
+Winfree and Qian later developed DNA strand displacement schemes capable of realizing increasingly complex molecular circuits~\cite{cherry2018scaling,qian2011neural}.
+More recently, reaction networks have been used to implement various machine learning algorithms.
+In particular, Stojanovic et al.\cite{pei2010training} constructed reaction networks for automating decision tree implementations, while Gopalkrishnan et al.\cite{gopalkrishnan2016scheme,virinchi2017stochastic,virinchi2018reaction} designed schemes for maximum likelihood estimation and Boltzmann machine simulation~\cite{poole2017chemical,poole2025autonomous,poole2022detailed}.
+Reaction network implementations of neural network dynamics have also been demonstrated~\cite{anderson2021reaction,fan2023automatic,kang2024noise}.